fomightez/docker-mac-linuxchromium/README.md

 Troubleshooting and cleaning up
 -------------------------------

-If you try to run a Docker image unsuccesfully or successfuly, it may still create a visible entry you'll see when you enter `docker ps -a` to list docker jobs.
+If you try to run a Docker image unsuccessfully or successfully, it may still create a visible entry you'll see when you enter `docker ps -a` to list docker jobs.

 Therefore if you get an error that begins